(Note: this article was published in Feb 2013 and modified in May 2017.)

-Several reasons, including incorrect registration by copyright owners, a lack of licensors submitting cue sheets and human error.
-Also, foreign societies are often too busy to pay attention to international operations.
-In any case, the best thing is to be as conscious as possible about tracking the use of your music and build a good relationship with your licensors, PRO/MRO, and main and sub publishers in order to have the best possible idea of what is happening.
+Several reasons, including incorrect registration by copyright owners, a lack of licensees submitting cue sheets and human error.
+Also, overseas societies are often too busy to pay attention to international operations.
+In any case, the best thing is to be as conscious as possible about tracking the use of your music and build a good relationship with your licensees, PRO/MRO, and main and sub-publishers to have the best possible idea of what is happening.
 No matter how technology evolves (such as digital fingerprinting), that’s still crucial.

 So how does this effect they way you do business?

-Well, even though uses and services have evolved, the basic rules of copyright haven’t kept up with innovation, especially some streaming services.
+Even though music licensing business and general music services have evolved, the basic rules of copyright haven’t kept up with the innovation, not to mention what’s happening with some music streaming services.
 In a fast moving market, sometimes the players can change the rules of the game before you have a chance to react.

 Now, let’s talk about your career in particular – how important is licensing and placement to you in terms of exposure and revenue?

-In general it is an important part of my overall business.
-It is a stable, growing part of my total revenues for more than a decade and accounts for over half of my total revenue if you include performance royalties.
-As my local (Japanese) market is quite different in terms of licensing (which is handled mainly through our performance rights organization JASRAC), the majority of my opportunities are international, and this is where I am focusing the majority of my efforts.
+Music licensing is one of the most important parts of my overall business.
+It is a stable, growing part of my total revenues for more than a decade and accounts for over half of my total income if you include performance royalties.
+As you may know, my local (Japanese) market is quite different from the US market in terms of licensing business.
+Although there are fewer opportunities for sync placements, we can secure a certain amount of performing and mechanical royalties.
+When it comes to sync licensing deals, the majority of my achievement comes from the US and other countries.
+And this is my latest focus.

 And what about exposure and audience building?
 How has licensing your music allowed you to build and retain your audience and get exposure for your music?

-Personally, I have never looked at placement in a commercial or film as a primary way to build my fan base, but the fact is many placements have helped me get to new audiences and solidify my existing relationships with fans – especially placements with artist credits (list of name, track, etc. on ad, film, etc.).
+I have never looked at sync placements as a primary way to build my fan base, but the fact is many of them have helped me get to new audiences and solidified the relationship with my existing fans.
+Especially, some TV commercials in which my artist names were credited worked well.

 Has the licensing of your music led to your getting more licensing deals based on someone hearing your track?

-And, as the Internet makes it easier for people to find the work you have done, I often get inquiries and offers from third parties looking for new music based on seeing/hearing previous works – and it’s up to me to make sure I keep up-to-date on new opportunities.
+Also, the Internet has made it easier for people to find your music.
+I often get inquiries and offers from potential licensees who came to know my music through the past placements.
+It’s up to me to make sure I keep up-to-date on new opportunities.

 So tell us – what is the average deal like in Japan versus the US?